FRC4561TerrorBytes/MiniFRC-2017/README.md

-button,<name>,<key>                              <sets up a button controlled by the keyboard button,<name>,<joystick number>,<joystick button number>  <sets up a button controlled by a joystick button
+button,<name>,<key>                              <sets up a button controlled by the keyboard button,<name>,<joystick number>,<joystick button number>  <sets up a button controlled by a joystick button BAUD,<number>  									<changes the baudrate of the driver station from 9600 to whatever number you choose
 ```